ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/getting_started.md

 ### Connector Information
 The 4P Cable connects the OpenMANIPULATOR-PRO and U2D2.
-The power cable supplies power to the Manipulator.
+The power cable supplies power to the OpenMANIPULATOR-PRO.

 {% include en/dxl/pro_plus/jst_485_pro_plus.md %}